Bay Area Rapid Transit: Fare schedule

 Unlike many other rapid transit systems, BART does not have weekly or monthly passes with unlimited rides.
 The only discount provided to the general public is a 6.25% reduction when "high value tickets" (only available on Clipper cards with autoload) are purchased with fare values of $48 and $64.
-50% discount is available to youth aged 5–18 (children age 4 and under ride free), and a 62.5% discount is provided to seniors and disabled people.
-The Clipper START program for low-income adults provides a 20% discount.
+50% discount is available to youth aged 5–18 (children age 4 and under ride free), and a 62.5% discount is provided to seniors and the disabled.
+The Clipper START program for low-income adults provides a 50% discount.
 The San Francisco Muni and BART offer a combined monthly "A" Fast Pass, which allows unlimited rides on Muni services plus BART service within San Francisco.

-In August 2022, BART launched Clipper BayPass, a two year pilot program to examine the viability of a transit pass that is compatible with all the public transit agencies in the Bay Area.
+In August 2022, BART launched Clipper BayPass, a two-year pilot program to examine the viability of a transit pass that is compatible with all the public transit agencies in the Bay Area.
 The program was initially made available to around 50,000 college students and affordable housing residents.

 Fare media

 The primary fare media for BART is the Clipper card, which is used by most Bay Area transit agencies.
-Clipper is a contactless smart card; passengers tap in and out at card readers on faregates.
+Clipper is a contactless smart card; passengers tap in and out at card readers on fare gates.
 Clipper cards in Apple Pay and Google Wallet electronic wallets can also be used.
+As of August 20, 2025, riders can also pay using physical contactless credit or debit cards, or mobile payment methods, such as Apple Pay and Google Pay.